koder77/l1vm/macos-readme.md

 // switch on on Linux
 #define CPU_SET_AFFINITY        0
 ```
+In the following lines "$HOME" means your home directory path.
 The next step is to create a "$HOME/bin" and a "$HOME/l1vm" directory in your home directory.
 The L1VM programs and libraries are installed into the "bin" directory and the data into "l1vm".

-You now have to add the "~/bin" directory to your PATH env variable.
+You now have to add the "$HOME/bin" directory to your PATH env variable.
-Add the following lines to your "~/.bashrc" config file:
+Add the following lines to your "$HOME/.bashrc" config file:

 ```
 export PATH="$HOME/bin:$PATH"